 The proper functioning of our information systems is critical to the successful operation of our business.
 We depend on our information management systems to process orders, track credit risk, manage inventory and monitor accounts receivable collections.
 Our information systems also allow us to efficiently purchase products from our vendors and ship products to our customers on a timely basis, maintain cost-effective operations and provide superior service to our customers.
 However, our information systems could be vulnerable to natural disasters, power losses, telecommunication failures, security breaches and other problems.
 If critical information systems fail or are otherwise unavailable, our ability to procure products to sell, process and ship customer orders, identify business opportunities, maintain proper levels of inventories, collect accounts receivable and pay accounts payable and expenses could be adversely affected.
 Our ability to integrate our systems with our customers' systems would also be significantly affected.
 If our information systems are damaged or fail to function properly, we may incur substantial costs to repair or replace them, and may experience loss of critical data and interruptions or delays in our ability to manage inventories or process transactions, which could result in lost sales, inability to process purchase orders and/or a potential loss of customer loyalty, which could adversely affect our results of operations.
-We maintain information systems controls designed to protect against, among other things, unauthorized program changes and unauthorized access to data on our information systems.
+We maintain information systems.
 If our information systems controls do not function properly, we face increased risks of unexpected errors and unreliable financial data or theft of proprietary Company information.